 Whilst studying in Dundee he was again involved with a number of choirs, singing with Dundee University Chamber Choir, St Paul's Cathedral Choir and St Mary's Church, where he was also a scholar.
 He has enjoyed various tours with choirs over the years visiting Leipzig, Dublin, and Barcelona in the past.

-More recently he was granted the Ellie Pirie Scholarship in 2010, and is now singing in the Aberdeen Bach Choir.
+More recently he was granted the Ellie Pirie Scholarship in 2010, and subsequently sang in the Aberdeen Bach Choir before he moved away.
 He has received vocal tuition from Raimund Herincx, Alan Watt, Jean Webster, and more recently Ruth Black.

-The winner of the 2009 Ellie Pirie Scholarship is Mairi Findlay who is from Inverness and was in her final year of studying medicine at Aberdeen University.
+The winner of the 2008-9 Ellie Pirie Scholarship was Mairi Findlay who is from Inverness and was in her final year of studying medicine at Aberdeen University.
 She had received singing tutition from Colin Lewis and currently studied at the North East of Scotland Music School with Alison MacDonald.

 Mairi has sung in number of choirs and was head chorister of Inverness Cathedral.
 More recently she has sung solos with Alyth Choral Union, Highland Harmony and with the NHS Grampian Healthcare Choir at their Christmas Carol Concert.
 She has also been a member of the National Youth Choir of Scotland for a number of years and was selected to sing in the semi-chorus at a performance of The Dream of Gerontius as part of the Edinburgh International Festival in 2009.
 As well as singing she enjoys playing the piano and violin.
 In her spare time she plays in a ceilidh band called Ceol Cridhe!